krstivoja/build-folder/readme.md

-# Build zip file with NPM
+# Build production folder with NPM

 To ignore files create `.npmignore` file and add the files to ignore.